 Availing ITC As Per Section 16 (2) (Aa)

 In India, the Input Tax Credit (ITC) is a crucial element of the Goods and Services Tax (GST) system.
-As per Section 16 (2) (aa) of the Central Goods and Services Tax (CGST) Act, 2017, Businesses must submit claims for Input Tax Credit (ITC) that only shows in GSTR-2B starting January 1st, 2022.
+As per Section 16 (2) of CGST Act, 2017, Businesses must submit claims for Input Tax Credit (ITC) that only shows in GSTR-2B starting January 1st, 2022.
 This provision enables taxpayers to claim ITC on the basis of the invoice issued by the supplier, even if the supplier has not uploaded the invoice details in their GSTR-1.
-Availing ITC as per Section 16 (2) (aa) can be a beneficial option for businesses to claim the credit on all eligible invoices and reduce their overall tax liability.
+Availing ITC as per Section 16 (2) of CGST Act can be a beneficial option for businesses to claim the credit on all eligible invoices and reduce their overall tax liability.

 Section 16 (2) (aa)